A double-dimensional approach to formal category theory: Kan extensions

 The functors $\sigma_A$ and $\sigma_B$ are the embeddings of $A$ and $B$ into $\brks J$, while the cell $\nat\sigma J{\brks J}$ consists of the identities on the sets $J(x, y)$.
 Again it is straightforward to check that $\sigma$ satisfies the universal properties and that it is cartesian. \end{example}

-\begin{example} The hypervirtual equipment $\enProf{(\Set, \Set')}^\Ss$ of $\Ss$-indexed profunctors (see \exref{indexed profunctors}) has all cocartesian tabulations as well as cartesian cotabulations: in each index they can be constructed as in the previous example. \end{example}
+\begin{example} The augmented virtual equipment $\enProf{(\Set, \Set')}^\Ss$ of $\Ss$-indexed profunctors (see \exref{indexed profunctors}) has all cocartesian tabulations as well as cartesian cotabulations: in each index they can be constructed as in the previous example. \end{example}